nyu-cso-005-fa19/hw03-sol/README.md

 The final tree remaining in `T` is the desired code tree.

-Note that the operations we perform on the set `T` (adding elements, removing elements with minimal weight) correspond to those supported by a [priority queue](https://en.wikipedia.org/wiki/Priority_queue) data structure.
+Note that the operations you need to perform on the set `T` (adding elements, removing elements with minimal weight) correspond to those supported by a [priority queue](https://en.wikipedia.org/wiki/Priority_queue) data structure.
 We will use a priority queue implementation based on